 Speech recognition technology works in essentially the same way.
 Whereas humans have refined our process, we are still figuring out the best practices for computers.
 We have to train them in the same way our parents and teachers trained us.
-And that training involves a lot of innovative thinking, manpower, and research.
+And that training involves a lot of manpower, research, and innovative methods.

 Speech Recognition Technology in Action

 Shazam, an app that is used to instantly identify music, is another great example of how speech recognition technology works.
 When you hit the Shazam button, you are effectively starting an audio recording of your surroundings.
 The app differentiates the ambient noise, identifies the song’s pattern, and compares the audio recording to its database.
 Eventually, tracking down the song that was playing and supplying the information to its curious end-user.